dschenck/rolltables/docs/index.rst

 Prior contract tables
 ----------------------------------
-A contract's prior contract is the future contract expiring immediately the given contract.
-These prior contract may or may not be in a rolltable; as such, the :code:`F0` contract is not necessarily the prior contract of the :code:`F1` contract.
+A contract's prior contract is the future contract expiring immediately before the given contract.
+These prior contracts may or may not be in a rolltable; as such, the :code:`F0` contract is not necessarily the prior contract of the :code:`F1` contract.
 The :code:`Priortable` object allows to resolve this contract easily.
 ::

    >>> from rolltables.priortables import Priortable, BCOMRS